neuroethology/BKinD/README.md

 ```
 python train_video.py --config config/CalMS21.yaml
 ```
-This will take 1~2 days on a single GPU.
+This will take 1~2 days on a single GPU, the keypoints converge around epoch 10.

 ### Behavior classification
 1. One you are done training keypoint discovery model, evaluate it on the CalMS21 task 1 data on the default split.